tianyimasf/tianyimasf.github.io/_projects/Generating LinkedIn Bio using GPT2 and Fastai.md

 tokenizer.decode(preds[0].cpu().numpy())
 ```

-"Dedicated Film professional with a demonstrated history of working in the film industry.
+`"Dedicated Film professional with a demonstrated history of working in the film industry.
 Skilled in Film Production, Film Editing, Film Production, and Film Production.
-Strong arts and design professional with a Bachelor of Arts (B.A.) focused in Film".
+Strong arts and design professional with a Bachelor of Arts (B.A.) focused in Film".`

 Cool!

 Training it for one more epoch, and try this again, we get:

-"Dedicated Film professional with a demonstrated history of working in the film and television industry.
+`"Dedicated Film professional with a demonstrated history of working in the film and television industry.
 Skilled in Photography, Film Production, Photography, and Videography.
-Strong arts and design professional with a Bachelor of Arts (B.A.) focused in Film"
+Strong arts and design professional with a Bachelor of Arts (B.A.) focused in Film"`

 The skills part looks a bit better!
-It might due to change, though.
+It might due to chance, though.
 We try another example with the same sequence length(50).

 ```python
 prompt = "Machine Learning Engineer"
 ```

-"Machine Learning Engineer with a demonstrated history of working in the information technology and services industry.
+`"Machine Learning Engineer with a demonstrated history of working in the information technology and services industry.
 Skilled in Python, Java, C, C++, and JavaScript.
-Strong information technology professional with a Bachelor of Science (B.S.) focused in Computer Science"
+Strong information technology professional with a Bachelor of Science (B.S.) focused in Computer Science"`

 Neat!